 Our staff flyers detail who can be referred, what the referral process is, and what happens after a referral.
 Our patient flyers detail how patients can be referred to the Voices Clinic and what happens next.

 Resources to Support Learning

 Choices for Voices is a tool to support the management of distressing voice hearing experiences.
 Developed by Sussex Partnership NHS Foundation Trust, Choices for Voices aims to support the continued use of strategies that have been learnt within Sussex Voices Clinic.
 Regular use of these strategies can help people to live well despite the continued presence of voice hearing experiences.

-The app supports learning when patients leave the clinic and can help with coping strategies, mindfulness, assertive responding and core beliefs and voices beliefs.
+The app supports learning when patients leave the clinic and can help with coping strategies, assertive responding and core beliefs and voices beliefs.
 It can also be adapted to reflect the specific learning requirements of individual patients.